2017 FIFA U-17 World Cup: Qualified teams

-As host, India made their first ever appearance at the FIFA U-17 World Cup and their first appearance in the World Cup at any age level.
-As well as India, New Caledonia and Niger also made their first appearance in the FIFA U-17 World Cup.
+As the hosts, India made their first ever appearance at the FIFA U-17 World Cup and their first appearance in the World Cup at any age level.
+As well as India, New Caledonia and Niger also made their debuts in the FIFA U-17 World Cup.

-The previous U-17 World Cup title holders, Nigeria, failed to qualify for this edition.
-In failing to qualify, Nigeria became the first nation since Switzerland in 2009 to fail to qualify for the next edition of the FIFA U-17 World Cup after winning the previous edition.
+The previous U-17 World Cup title holders, Nigeria, failed to qualify for this edition, becoming the first nation since Switzerland in 2009 to fail to participate for the next edition of the FIFA U-17 World Cup after winning the previous edition.

 A total of 24 teams qualified for the final tournament.
 In addition to India, the other 23 teams qualified from six separate continental competitions.
-Starting from 2017, the Oceania Football Confederation (OFC) will receive an additional spot (in total two spots), while UEFA will have five instead of six spots.
+Starting from 2017, the Oceania Football Confederation (OFC) received an additional spot (in total two spots), while UEFA dropped from having six spots to five.